cnpem/AtomPacker/docs/tutorial.rst

 .. note::

-    To apply an optimization algorithm to the packed cluster, set angles and translations to ``None``.
-Yet, you can also specify a fixed set of angles and translations to explore specific configurations.
+    To apply an optimization algorithm to the packed cluster, set angles and translations.
+Translations should be a list or numpy array of angles in degrees, and translations should be a list or numpy array of translation values in Angstroms.
+For example:
+    * angles = [-75, -50, -25, 0, 25, 50, 75]
+    * translations = [-0.2, 0.0, 0.2]

 The packed cluster will be stored in the ``cluster`` attribute of the Cage object.